 - Vessel colors and shapes can play a role also.

-- clear represents air, purification and allows you to see the wax color (often white)
+- clear represents air, and purification and allows you to see the wax color (often white)

 - amber represents fire, protection, and good fortune